Is A Homemade Weed Killer A Better Choice Than Roundup?

 #3 – Use salt sparingly.
 Salt alone can be a good way to kill off weeds, but you should use it very sparingly.
 It can damage paving, and it also damages the soil.

 Avoid using it in areas where you hope to grow anything.
 Use it as a last resort on very stubborn weeds, and once they are dead, dilute the salt with water and amend the soil to help it heal.
-Remember also to mulch to prevent re-growth of weeds.
+Remember also to mulch to prevent the re-growth of weeds.

-Here are a couple of very easy and affordable homemade weed killer recipes.
+Here are a couple of very easy and affordable homemade weed-killer recipes.

 You’ll need: